UCB-CyberSecurity-Cohort5/elk-stack-project-nandhinisreekumar17/README.md

 - The jump box is placed in front of the other machines preventing their exposure to the public.
 These machines can be connected to using dynamic IP.
 We can restrict the IP addresses that can communicate with the jump box by creating inbound security rules in the network security groups.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems and system metrics.

 What does Filebeat watch for?